maazahmed23456/BIST-for-Carry-Select-Adder/README.md

 ## Base Paper

-This project was inspired by the work of followint paper, who designed a BIST architecture for a Carry Select Adder, refer to the following paper:
+This project was inspired by the work of following paper, who designed a BIST architecture for a Carry Select Adder, refer to the following paper:

 Solanki, Garima & Agarwal, Sourav & Mishra, Tushar & Khandelwal, Vansh.
 (2024).
 Design and Implementation of BIST logic for High Speed and Energy Efficient Carry Select Adder(CSLA).
 1-5.
 10.1109/ICSTSN61422.2024.10670853.